-We've all been there-you're not in the market for a new violin, but the instrument you've been playing isn't doing the job.
+We've all been there — your current instrument isn't playing as well as you'd like, but you're not ready for a new one yet either.
 The tone is off, or it's not as vibrant as you'd like it to be.
 Or it's just plain hard to play.

 Instead of spending thousands of dollars on a new violin, you can make some upgrades to your old one at a fraction of the cost.